Non-Toxic Methods to Get Rid of Mold in Your House

 Hydrogen Peroxide (3%)

 Hydrogen peroxide is another effective mold cleaner.
+It kills mold by breaking down its cell walls.
 This solution should be sprayed directly onto affected surfaces.
-Allow it to sit for about 10 minutes, which gives it time to break down the mold, and then simply wipe away with a clean cloth.
+Allow it to sit for about 10 minutes and then simply wipe away with a clean cloth.
 It’s essential to avoid mixing hydrogen peroxide with vinegar or other cleaners, as this can create harmful reactions.

 Absorb and Neutralize Remaining Odors